 We have audited the consolidated financial statements of A Safe Haven Foundation as of and for the years ended June 30, 2023 and 2022, and our report thereon dated May 10, 2024 which expressed an unmodified opinion appears on pages 1 and 2.
 Our audits were conducted for the purpose of forming an opinion on the basic consolidated financial statements taken as a whole.
 The accompanying stand alone, unconsolidated financial information of A Safe Haven Foundation presented on pages 46 to 47, which is the responsibility of management, is presented for purposes of additional analysis, as well as to comply with certain reporting requirements of the Illinois Department of Human Services, and is not a required part of the basic consolidated financial statements.
-Such information was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
-That information has been subjected to the auditing procedures applied in the audits of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+Such information was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements and certain additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, that information is fairly stated in all material respects in relation to the consolidated financial statements taken as a whole.